formtools/core/DEVELOPMENT.md

 # Development

 A few notes regarding developing Form Tools.
-Up until 3.0.14 it was just a question of cloning the repo and loading it up in your browser, but now we're finally adding a proper build process.
+Up until 3.0.14 it was just a question of cloning the repo and loading it up in your browser, but now we've finally added a proper build process.

 ### Technologies

 - grunt
 - yarn
+- webpack

 ### Local development